 - Direct Commitment.

 Direct insurance is the most common option, so let’s explore it in more detail.
+It offers flexible payout options, including receiving your retirement savings as a lump sum or in monthly installments.

 How does direct insurance work?